Keyboard shortcuts

 You can specify the prompt by additionally passing arguments like --prompt 'What is the meaning of life?'.
 Note that the --num_compiler_threads option is also available here.

-$ MNCORE_USE_LEGACY_ONNX_EXPORTER=1 CODEGEN_TIME_SLICE_SCATTERED_INDEXING_BCAST=1 CODEGEN_OP_DEF=Gather=GatherBcast ./examples/run_llm_infer.sh --compile_prefill --prepare_attention_mask_on_cpu --device mncore2:0
+$ MNCORE_USE_LEGACY_ONNX_EXPORTER=1 MNCORE_USE_EXTERNAL_DATA_FORMAT=1 CODEGEN_TIME_SLICE_SCATTERED_INDEXING_BCAST=1 CODEGEN_OP_DEF=Gather=GatherBcast ./examples/run_llm_infer.sh --compile_prefill --prepare_attention_mask_on_cpu --device mncore2:auto

 ...